 California Housing Market Vitality

-California metro area house prices are forecasted to track the national market over the next twelve months.
+California metro area house prices are forecasted to outperform the national market over the next twelve months.
 Currently, the market is underperforming the overall U.S. market.
 Compared to 12-months ago, California’s housing market has strengthened.
-Current local economic conditions support an estimated 6.1% increase in house prices over the next twelve months.
-Based on the housing market vitality of the twenty nine metro housing markets which comprise it, California’s housing market ranks forty fourth amongst all states and D.C.
+Current local economic conditions support an estimated 9.4% increase in house prices over the next twelve months.
+Based on the housing market vitality of the twenty nine metro housing markets which comprise it, California’s housing market ranks thirty sixth amongst all states and D.C.
 The three-month outlook is negative.

 Housing Market Vitality